mastermind-ai/mastermind-qlearning/README.md

 To train an agent of a specific epsilon value based on the evaluation</br>
 `python train.py <epsilon>`

-To get the gameplay of the agent given a specific code:</br>
+To get the gameplay of the agent given a specific code: run `python qlearning.py`.
+This tests the saved agent on a randomly generated target
-add in start(secret_code) at the bottom of qlearning.py and run `python qlearning.py`

 This is not implemented as we are developing the function as an endpoint directly using Flask for integration